 - Lewis AS, Mineur YS, Smith PH, Cahuzac EL, Picciotto MR (2015) Modulation of aggressive behavior in mice by nicotinic receptor subtypes.
-Biochemical Pharmacology.
-In press.
+Biochemical Pharmacology 97:488-97.

 - Van Schalkwyk GI, Lewis AS, Qayyum Z, Koslosky K, Picciotto MR, Volkmar FR (2015) Reduction of Aggressive Episodes After Repeated Transdermal Nicotine Administration in a Hospitalized Adolescent with Autism Spectrum Disorder.
 J Autism Dev Disord.
-In press.
+45:3061-6.